-Abdominal Aortic Aneurysm (AAA) Screening Programme (4 leaflets with translations, flyer, poster)
+Abdominal Aortic Aneurysm (AAA) Screening Programme (with translations)

 The invite leaflet is for all men invited to take part in the screening programme.
 Men will automatically be invited for screening in their 65th year, while men aged over 65 can request a scan through the central screening office.